priism-center/thinkCausal_dev/thinkCausal/inst/app/www/learn/estimands2/markdowns/section19.md

-The remained of runners in our sample did not wear HyerShoes.
-For the ATE, we need counterfactuals for these runners too!
+The remainder of runners in our sample did not wear hyerShoes.
+To estimate the ATE, we also need to know what would have happened to these runners if they had worn hyperShoes.